Jump to:

 How Cold Do You Need Your Chamber To Be?

 Choosing between an air-cooled or water-cooled condenser is easier: With water-cooled condensers, the chamber requires a dedicated conditioned waterline.
 All test chambers can be air- or water-cooled.
 However, water-cooled units will lower the temperature in the chamber workspace faster than an air-cooled test chamber.
-Connecting to your existing water-cooled condenser is always an option, or you can consider asking for a self-contained water-cooled condenser on-board your test chamber.
+Connecting to your existing water-cooled condenser is always an option, or you can consider asking for a self-contained water-cooled condenser onboard your test chamber.

 Condenser Comparison |